cgadwood/Elk-Stack-Sim/README.md

 - Create a "play" to use more memory in order for the files to be stored.
 - The final "play" should be to launch and download elk container, making sure to add the published ports.

-A duplicate of the ELK playbook is below:
+A duplicate of the ELK playbook is found in the Ansible folder